osmocom/pysim/docs/legacy.rst

 Specifying the card reader:

-It is most common to use ``pySim-prog`` together whith a PCSC reader.
+It is most common to use ``pySim-prog`` together with a PCSC reader.
 The PCSC reader number is specified via the ``--pcsc-device`` or ``-p`` option.
 However, other reader types (such as serial readers and modems) are supported.
 Use the ``--help`` option of ``pySim-prog`` for more information.